eugypalu/opengov-cli/README.md

           Optional: Enact at a particular block number --at-date <AT_DATE>
-          Optional: Enact at a particular wall clock time (format: DD-MM-YYThhmm, e.g. 25-05-21T0800) --after <AFTER>
+          Optional: Enact at a particular wall clock time (format: DD-MM-YYThhmm, e.g. 25-05-21T0800)
+          Note: The date/time is interpreted in your local machine's time zone.
+      --after <AFTER>
           Optional: Enact after a given number of blocks --output-len-limit <OUTPUT_LEN_LIMIT>